shichao-an/notes/docs/devops/ch6.md

 Implementing A/B testing is similar to implementing canaries.
 The registry/ load balancer must be made aware of A/B testing and ensure that a single customer is served by VMs with either the A behavior or the B behavior but not both.
 The choice of users that are presented with version B (or A) may be randomized, or it may be deliberate.
 If deliberate, factors such as geographic location, age group (for registered users), or customer level (e.g., "gold" frequent flyers), may be taken into account.

 ### Rollback

+The new version of a service is on probation for some period after deployment.
+It has gone through testing of a variety of forms but it still is not fully trusted.

+**Rolling back** means reverting to a prior release.
+It is also possible to roll forward, to correct the error and generate a new release with the error fixed.
+Rolling forward is essentially just an instance of upgrading.

+Because of the sensitivity of a rollback and the possibility of rolling forward, rollbacks are rarely triggered automatically. <u>A human should be in the loop who decides whether the error is serious enough to justify discontinuing the current deployment.</u> The human then must decide whether to roll back or roll forward.

+#### Rollback for blue/green deployment

+If you still have VMs with version A available, as in the blue/green deployment model before decommissioning all version A VMs, rolling back can be done by simply redirecting the traffic back to these. <u>One way of dealing with the persistent state problem is to keep version A VMs receiving a replicated copy of the requests version B has been receiving during the probation period.</u>

+#### Rollback for rolling upgrade deployment

+With a rolling upgrade model or you cannot simply replace version B by version A as a whole, you have to replace a version B VM with a version A VM in more complicated ways.
+The new version B can be in one of four states during its lifetime:

+* **Uninstalled**: cannot be rolled back.
+* **Partially installed**: have rollback possibilities (see below).
+* **Fully installed but on probation**: rollback possibilities (see below).
+* **Committed into production**: cannot be rolled back, although the old version could be treated as a new deployment and be redeployed.
+    *  As in [Chapter 5](ch5.md), if version B has been committed then removal of all of the feature toggles that have been activated within version B should be put on the development teams’ list of activities to perform.

+The strategy for rolling back (version B is partially installed or fully installed but on probation) depends on whether feature toggles are being used and have been activated.
+This pertains to both of the remaining two states:

+* **Not using feature toggles**.
+Rolling back VMs in this case is a matter of disabling those VMs and reinstalling VMs running version A of the service.
+* **Using feature toggles**.
+    * If the features have not been activated, then we have the prior version.
+Disable VMs running version B and reinstall version A.
+    * If the feature toggles have been activated, then deactivate them.
+If this prevents further errors, then no further action is required.
+If it does not, then we have the situation as if feature toggles were not present.

+The remaining case deals with persistent data and is the most complicated. <u>Suppose all of the version B VMs have been installed and version B’s features activated, but a rollback is necessary.
+Rolling back to the state where version B is installed but no features activated is a matter of toggling off the new features, which is a simple action.</u> The complications come from consideration of persistent data.

+A concern when an error is detected is that incorrect values have been written into the database.
+Dealing with erroneous database values is a delicate operation with significant business implications.

+[p119-120]

+Identifying and correcting incorrect values in the database is a delicate and complicated operation requiring the collection of much metadata.

 ### Tools

+One method for categorizing tools is to determine whether they directly affect the internals of the entity being deployed.
+As in [Chapter 5](ch5.md), if a VM image contains all the required software including the new version, you can replace a whole VM of the old version with a whole VM of the new version.
+This is called using a **heavily baked** deployment approach.

+Alternatively, you can use tools to change the internals of a VM, so as to deploy the new version by replacing the old version without terminating the VM.
+Even if you terminate the VM with the old version, you can start a new **lightly baked** VM but then access the machine from the inside to deploy the new version at a later stage of the deployment process.

+* [Netflix Asgard](https://github.com/Netflix/asgard) is an open source, web-based tool for managing cloud-based applications and infrastructure.
+Asgard is not interested in the contents of these VMs.
+It uses a VM image that contains the new version and creates VMs for these images.
+One of the features of Asgard is that it understands deployment processes such as rolling upgrade.
+It allows specification of the number of VMs to be upgraded in a single cycle.
+* Infrastructure-as-a-Service (IaaS) vendors also provide specific tools for coordinated VM provisioning, which is used as a part of a deployment.
+For example, Amazon allows users to use [CloudFormation](https://aws.amazon.com/cloudformation/) scripts as a parameterized, declarative approach for deployment of VMs.
+CloudFormation scripts understand dependencies and rollback.
+* [Chef](https://www.chef.io/chef/) and [Puppet](https://puppetlabs.com/) are two examples of tools that manage the items inside a virtual machine.
+They can replace a version of a piece of software inside a VM and ensure that configuration settings conform to a specification.
+* One emerging trend is the use of lightweight container tools, such as [Docker](https://www.docker.com/), in deployment.
+A lightweight container is an OS-level virtualization technique for running multiple isolated OSs on a single host (VM or physical machine).
+They are like VMs, but they are smaller and start much faster.
+* Image management and testing tools such as [Vagrant](https://www.vagrantup.com/) and [Test Kitchen](http://kitchen.ci/) help control both VMs and items inside the VMs.
+A developer can spin up production-like environments for pre-commit testing and integration testing to reveal issues that would only surface in production.

+### Summary

+Strategies for deploying multiple VMs of a service include blue/green deployment and rolling upgrade:

+* A blue/green deployment does not introduce any logical problems but requires allocating twice the number of VMs required to provide a service.
+* A rolling upgrade is more efficient in how it uses resources but introduces a number of logical consistency problems:
+    * Multiple different versions of a single service can be simultaneously active.
+These multiple versions may provide inconsistent versions of the service.
+    * A client may assume one version of a dependent service and actually be served by a different version.
+    * Race conditions can exist because of the choice of packing multiple and dependent services and multiple development teams performing concurrent deployment.
+Choosing the number of services to be packed into a single VM is often a tradeoff among resource utilization, performance, and complexity of deployment.

+Solutions to the problems of logical consistency involve using some combination of feature toggles, forward and backward compatibility, and version awareness.

+Deployments must occasionally be rolled back.
+Feature toggles support rolling back features, but the treatment of persistent data is especially sensitive when rolling back a deployment.

+Deployment also plays an important role for achieving business continuity.
+Deploying into distinct sites provides one measure of continuity.
+Having an architecture that includes replication allows for a shorter time to repair and to resume processing in the event of an unexpected outage.

+A variety of tools exist for managing deployment.
+The emergence of lightweight containers and image management tools is helping developers to deploy into small-scale production-like environments more easily for testing.